voltrb/docs/en/docs/rendering.md

 1. Change application state
 2. Update the DOM

-For example when a user clicks to add a new todo item to a todo list, we might create an object to represent the todo item, then add an item to the list's DOM.
+For example, when a user clicks to add a new todo item to a todo list, we might create an object to represent the todo item, then add an item to the list's DOM.
 A lot of work needs to be done to make sure that the object and the DOM always stay in sync.

 The idea of "reactive programming" can be used to simplify maintaining the DOM.
 Instead of having event handlers that manage a model and manage the DOM, we have event handlers that update reactive data models.
-We describe our DOM layer in a declarative way so that it automatically knows how to render what's in our our data models.
+In this style of programming, we describe our DOM layer in a declarative way and it automatically knows how to render and stay up-to-date with what's in our our data models.

 ## State and Computations

 Web applications center around maintaining state.
 Many events can trigger changes to a state.
-Page interaction like entering text into form elements, clicking a button, links, scrolling, etc.. can all change the state of the app.
+Page interactions like entering text into form elements, clicking a button or link, scrolling, etc. can all change the state of the app.
 In the past, each page interaction event would manually change any state stored on a page.

-To simplify managing application state, all application state is kept in models that can optionally be persisted in different locations.
+In Volt, to simplify managing application state, all application state is kept in models that can optionally be persisted in different locations.
 By centralizing the application state, we reduce the amount of complex code needed to update a page.
 We can then build our page's html declaratively.
-The relationship to the page's models' are bound using function and method calls.
+The relationships between the page and it's models are bound using function and method calls.

 We want our DOM to automatically update when our model data changes.
 To make this happen, Volt lets you "watch" any method/proc for updates.

 ## Computations

 Lets take a look at this in practice.
 We'll use the ```page``` collection as an example.
-(You'll see more on collections later)
+(You'll learn more about collections later.)

 First, we setup a computation watch.
-Computations are built by calling .watch! on a Proc.
-Here we'll use the ruby 1.9 proc shorthand syntax ```-> { ... }``` It will run once, then run again each time the data in page._name changes.
+Computations are built by calling ```.watch!``` on a Proc.
+Here we'll use the ruby 1.9 proc shorthand syntax ```-> { ... }```.
+It will run once, then run again each time the data in ```page._name``` changes.

 ```ruby
 page._name = 'Ryan'
 -> { puts page._name }.watch!